rchrdwllm/flora-macatan/README.md

 ## Contributors

-This project is created and maintained by Computer Science students in Technological Institute of the Philippines, Quezon City.
+This project is created and maintained by Computer Science students from Technological Institute of the Philippines, Quezon City.